 They like the Burgundian model, where a grower can make a good living with just a few hectares.
 “In spite of the differences, because this is Spain and the image of wine here needs to be gradually improved, that’s the model we look up to.”

 But not everything in Burgundy is exciting.
 Of all his travels to wine growing areas, “my biggest disillusion was in Burgundy when I saw the uniformity of the landscape,” confesses Arturo.
 “I love the way they have classified their vineyard but I was much more impressed in Côte Rotie or Hermitage.
 In terms of the landscape, Ribeira Sacra in Galicia is a million times more breathtaking.”
-He adds: “Something else I don’t like that idea that everybody makes Burgundy-style wines now.
+He adds: “Something else I don’t like is that idea that everybody makes Burgundy-style wines now.
 I think Spain should look like Spain; we must have our own personality.”

 A little before the end of our visit, Arturo has a final confession to make.
 “I almost planted Verdejo in 2007 but I later realized that we must be loyal to our origins.
 When American clients are tasting our wines, they ought to taste our history and tradition, not a technological wine,” muses the oldest of the Artuke brothers.
 “It’s not about making the best wine in the world; we’d rather make original, unique wines.”